Bibek417/SQL-Proficiency/ERD.md

    - For example, all mobile numbers in India start with +91, followed by 10 digits.
    - Using a semantic constraint for this requirement ensures that we don't get incorrect data for any row.
    - For example, a row with a phone number +91123456789 would not be allowed to enter the database as it has only 9 digits after the country code.

+## HOW TO CONVERT ERD DIAGRAMS TO TABLES :-